 In the late 1800s, women adopted the style of fedora hats—yet men soon claimed it for themselves.
 The classic 1920s fedoras had brim widths of 3 inches, angled downward, and sides pointed upwards.

-Another variety called trilby hats featured a more prominent crown shape, which youth wore eagerly while they referred to them as “swagger hats” or “snap brims.”
+Another variety called trilby hats featured a more prominent crown shape which youth took to wearing eagerly while they referred to them as “swagger hats” or “snap brims.”
 Even infamous mafia men and gangsters like Al Capone wore the iconic fad in this era.

 Panama Hats